karolinelende/simple-password-auth/README.md

 My implementation is largely based on [the `plug_password` repo](https://github.com/azranel/plug_password) which I found incredibly useful.
 However, the implementation there didn't quite work for me (possibly as it was last updated 6 years ago!) so I have tweaked it.
 Hope you'll find it useful too!

-See further explanations in my blog post [to be written]...
+See further explanations in my [blog post](https://medium.com/p/a9c6ebf39ce4).

 To test: